przemek83/same-game/README.md

 - [License](#license)

 ## Problem description
 Write application playing Same Game.
 Program gets H x W board on input with C different numbers as cells.
 Assumption are:
-- H >= 0 – board rows count
+- H is board rows count and H > 0,
-- W >= 0 – board columns count
+- W is board columns count and W > 0,
-- C >= 1 – color count
+- C is color count and C >= 1.

-Program can remove cells if there are minimum 1 neighbors in same color (above, below, left or right).
+Program can in each step remove cells if there are minimum 1 neighbors in same color (up, down, left or right).
 Gravity fills the gaps if needed.
 The game ends when, on the board, there are no cells with neighbor in the same color.

 **Input**: